Grasshopper management in canola: Thresholds, identification, and control strategies

 An early-instar grasshopper nymph (l) is about the same size as a leafhopper (r).

-Look for feeding.
+Crop damage is key.
 If a site has numerous grasshoppers, but the canola field shows no damage, the site may contain a species that does not typically feed on canola.
-There are many such species.

 New thresholds